vectordotdev/vector/docs/USER_EXPERIENCE_DESIGN.md

 - Avoiding analytics specific use cases.
 - Leaning into tools like Kafka instead of trying to completely replace them.
-- Building a data processing DSL optimized our [design goals](#goals) as opposed to offering multiple languages for processing (i.e., javascript)
+- Building a data processing DSL optimized our [design goals](#goals) as opposed to offering multiple languages for processing (for example, JavaScript)

 ### Be opinionated & reduce decisions